-There are endless ways of cooking the good old eggplant, from spreads, to canapes, or a hearty Moussaka.
-In Romania, we love eggplant, especially in spreads or dips.
+There are endless ways of cooking the good old aubergine, from spreads, to canapes, or a hearty Moussaka.
+In Romania, we love aubergines, especially in spreads or dips.

 I must be honest, I don't cook with it very often anyway, even though I get that quinoa is a super food with countless health benefits.
 Some people stick to their usual food, I guess, and if I am to choose, I usually go for rice or couscous instead of quinoa, but that's not to say that can't change.

-To stuff the eggplant, we need to roast it first, so that the skin can be roast before stuffing, otherwise it won't have time to cook properly once it's stuffed.
+To stuff the aubergines, we need to roast it first, so that the skin can be roast before stuffing, otherwise it won't have time to cook properly once it's stuffed.
 Let's see how we do it.

-- cut the eggplants into half lengthwise
+- cut the aubergines into half lengthwise

-- use a spoon to scoop out the eggplant flesh, leaving about a quarter of an inch around the edges
+- use a spoon to scoop out the flesh, leaving about a quarter of an inch around the edges

 - drizzle some olive oil and season with salt and pepper